DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 Here's a Hello World in Python:

 ```
-print("Hello World!")
+message = "Hello World!"
+print(message)
 ```

 It works exactly the same in MicroPython.
 Here's how you can run it:

-1. Copy and paste the line above into the Thoni editor window.
+1. Copy and paste the code above into the Thoni editor window.
 2. Save the file as hello.py
    * In Thonny, click File > Save As.
    * Choose _MicroPython Device_ when asked where to save.